Territorial evolution of Poland: 1657

+renounced Polish suzerainty over Ducal Prussia and recognized sole Brandenburgian rule over the duchy, in recognition of the Brandenburgian Elector help against the Swedish forces during the Deluge.
+There was strong opposition to the separation of the region from Poland, especially in Königsberg (Królewiec).

 1660

 In the Treaty of Oliva, the Polish King, John II Casimir, renounced his claims to the Swedish crown, which his father Sigismund III Vasa had lost in 1599.
 Poland formally ceded Swedish Livonia and the city of Riga, which had been under de facto Swedish control since the 1620s.
 The signing of the treaty ended Swedish involvement in the Deluge.

 1667

 The War for Ukraine ended with the Treaty of Andrusovo of January 13, 1667.
-The peace settlement gave Moscow control over the so-called Left-bank Ukraine with the Polish Commonwealth retaining Right-bank Ukraine.
+The peace settlement gave Moscow control over the Left-bank Ukraine with the Polish Commonwealth retaining Right-bank Ukraine.
 The signing of the Treaty ended Russian occupation of the Polish confederation and the Deluge war.
 Since the war started the population of the Polish–Lithuanian Commonwealth had been nearly halved by war and disease.
 War had destroyed the economic base of the cities and raised a religious fervour that ended Poland's policy of religious tolerance.